tanner-johnson2718/MEME_OS_3/Linking/README.md

 4:

 ```

+It appears as though the `.LC0, .LFB0, and .LFE0` are compiler "local variables" that do not survive assembly.
+Regardless we can see two imporatant things here.
+First data funtions, and meta data are organized into sections via the `.section` directive.
+Second, we know have compiled aseembly instead of C code.
+Runnging through the above assembly directly we can see that we get almost a "recipe" for constructing an exe.
+We added commets to the above output

 After compilation proper, we a resemblance to an ELF file explored previously.
 Sections start to appear such as .text (compiled user code) and .rodata (string literals).
 The [x86 ref](https://docs.oracle.com/cd/E26502_01/html/E28388/eoiyg.html) has some useful info and